SYN Media: History

 SYN Media formed on 13 June 2000 as Student Youth Network Inc. as a merger of two student radio projects – 3TD, based at Thornbury-Darebin College, and RMIT University's Student Radio Association.
 A merger was to take place between 3TD, SRA, La Trobe University's SUB FM, Swinburne University's 3SSR, Monash University's 3MU and Deakin's BAS Radio as the Melbourne Student Radio consortium.
 However, talks broke down due to disagreements around giving high school students access to the station in less desirable timeslots and less board access, leading SRA general manager Jesse Nonneman to approach 3TD managers Colin Thompson and Paul Van Eeden about splitting away from the consortium.

+It broadcasts on 90.7FM in Melbourne.

 The new organisation would be known as SAY-FM – Student And Youth FM – however, this was changed to SYN before the group's first meeting.
 With the aim of promoting young people as "creators not just consumers of media", funding was ensured through the Victorian Education Department, with the financial backing of then-Education Minister Mary Delahunty, and support from state minister Justin Madden and federal minister Martin Ferguson.

 In 2001, the organisation secured one of four community radio licenses broadcasting to the Greater Melbourne area, alongside 3KND, JOY 94.9 and Triple Seven (now 89.9 LightFM), and on 28 January 2003 SYN FM launched, broadcasting on 90.7FM.

 Also in 2003 was the organisation's first expansion into television.
 SYN TV would be the first programme in Australia to simulcast on radio (via SYN FM), television (via Channel 31) and stream online.
 Hosted entirely by under-18s, the programme would later be spun into two shows – the music-based 1700 on C31, and the under-18 focused Objection (now Amplify) on SYN 90.7.
 From February 2004, the organisation also operated the Pecado zine.
 The zine closed in December 2006.

 In 2010, the organisation launched a revamped website, and in 2011 expanded its radio signal onto DAB+ digital radio.
 On 1 April 2014, SYN Nation was launched, exclusive to the DAB+ platform, featuring nationally focused content from partner community radio stations in Byron Bay, Canberra, Hobart, Gippsland, Warrnambool, Fitzroy Crossing and Fremantle.

 On 16 April 2019, SYN Media announced that SYN Nation would merge with SYN 90.7 to create a single station, broadcasting on 90.7FM and DAB+ digital radio in Melbourne.
 The newly merged SYN commenced broadcasting on 22 April 2019.

 Productions

-SYN has three major production departments: SYN Radio, SYN TV, and SYN Online.
+SYN has many production departments: SYN Radio, SYN TV, SYN Podcasts, SYN Productions, Media Learning and SYN Online.
+They also produce media and hire out their studios to corporate, tertiary and outside organisations.

 Radio

-The organisation operates a radio station: SYN, broadcasting content created by young people aged 12–26 at SYN in Melbourne, as well as in various regional hubs partnered with community radio stations in Victoria, New South Wales, the Australian Capital Territory, Tasmania and Western Australia.
+The organisation operates a radio station: SYN, broadcasting content created by young people aged 12–26 at SYN at their Melbourne studios, located at RMIT in Melbourne as well as in various regional hubs partnered with community radio stations in Victoria, New South Wales, the Australian Capital Territory, Tasmania and Western Australia.